TheRealCodeVoyage/Web_Server_Administration_Labs/docs/Lab1.md

 ## Launching a Virtual Machine with Linux

 1. Log in to your AWS Management Console.
-2. Ensure that you are in the desired AWS region for this lab (N. Virginia or US East). - Open the Amazon EC2 service in the AWS Management Console.
+2. Ensure that you are in the desired AWS region for this lab (region closest to you. eg: US West). - Open the Amazon EC2 service in the AWS Management Console.
 3. Click on "Launch Instance" to start the instance launch wizard as shown below:
 ![AWS Dashboard](images/lab1-fig14.png)
 - Select an Amazon Machine Image (AMI) that provides a Linux-based operating system, such as Amazon Linux or Ubuntu.